SciNetHPC/RFP-Benchmark-Suite/README.md

 - Developed at Argonne National Laboratory, NekRS is released under the terms of the BSD 3-clause license.
 - The source code can be downloaded [here](https://github.com/Nek5000/nekRS/archive/refs/tags/v23.0.tar.gz). (md5sum: 475131966c187ccfda72f1a8a20ef36f)
 - LPBM specific instructions can be found in the [nekrs](nekrs) directory.
+- The reported NekRS benchmark results must be run on a minimum of 100 nodes.

 # NAMD
 - [NAMD](http://www.ks.uiuc.edu/Research/namd/) is a parallel molecular dynamics code designed for high-performance simulation of large biomolecular systems.